Author of Crisis of Conscience and In Search of Christian Freedom

 Let’s examine that last sentence.
 Because Paul did write Satan appears as an agent of light and has his own apostles to lead people away from God.
 Since we know that’s true, let’s look at WT as if it might be a part of that.
 You said EX-JW Critical Thinkers JT and Lady Cee are two of the best critical thinkers in the ex-JW community.
 Are they still Christians?
 JT certainly knows the Bible well enough, having been an elder, to make the logical choice to follow Christ.
 So did he?
 Or did he and his wife leave Christ?
 If they left then it’s mainly their own fault.
 But the effect WT had on them is probably a contributing factor for pulling away from God.

 Teaching people religious groups have the ability to lead people away from God is what the Truth Book, and other JW study material, is designed to accomplish in students, and to reinforce in JWs.
 And so WT teaches every other religious group contributes to that, but it does not.
 That’s what makes JWs follow WT.
-They are taught there is no where else to go except Satan’s world.
+They are taught there is nowhere else to go except Satan’s world.
 WT’s hold on them has nothing to do with how many errors it makes.
 We all make errors.
 And we all sin.
 That’s why when you bring up errors WT makes to an active JW they usually will not talk about it.
 Because everyone makes errors.
-And JWs are convinced WT with its errors is a safer place than the world, even when it shares facts.
+And JWs are convinced WT, with its errors, is a safer place than the World, even when “the World” shares facts.

 God often used more than one channel of communication at the same time.
 Most prophets didn’t work with others to spread messages from God.
 Most of them worked independently.

 Prophets were used while the priesthood also communicated his will.
 And at the same time the Jewish priesthood and prophets were used, Jewish kings existed.
 God used some of those kings to spread messages to his people.